gkech/A-Parallel-Algorithm-for-Tracking-Dynamic-Communities-Flink/README.md

 7. Click Next
 8. Click Finish

-If the above steps finished successfully, now you will be have a copy of this project in your IDE, ready to improve or modify.
+If the above step were successful, now you will be have a copy of this project in your IDE, ready to improve or modify it.

 # Authors

-This method is developed by:
+This project is developed by:

 Georgios Kechagias, Technical University of Crete, gkechagias@isc.tuc.gr